marianaobmorais/mini_sql_test/README.md

 Hello! 👋

-Firstly, I would like to thank you for considering me for the Junior Data Analyst position at UENI.
+This is a mini test I did for a Junior Data Analyst position I applied.
+Since it covers important SQL notions such as Joins, Windows Functions, Aggregate Functions, Converting Data Types, COALESCE, I decided to include it on my portfolio.

 ## Here's what I did...